Oncology at Summerlin Hospital – Advanced Care and Treatment

 There are many types of chemotherapy and they work in different ways.
 Chemotherapy may be given as a pill, an injection or through an infusion into a vein (IV).
 Intravenous drug therapies are prepared on-site by specially trained pharmacists and are given by skilled nurses.
 Chemotherapy can be provided on an outpatient basis or as an inpatient in the Infusion Unit.

-Surgery may be a component of cancer treatment.
-Specialty oncology surgeons perform a high volume of advanced procedures for both common and rare cancers.
+Surgery may be part of cancer treatment.
+Surgeons perform a high volume of advanced procedures for both common and rare cancers.
 Surgeons may perform advanced surgical procedures using robotics, such as: